sandialabs/seacas-docs/index.rst

 support libraries.
 It is used by analysts at SNL and elsewhere and runs on laptops to large HPC systems.

+`SEACAS Capabilities <../../SEACAS-Capability.pdf>`_
+   An overview of most of the SEACAS codes and a short summary of their capabilities.
+A little dated, but can help point you to which code to use to perform a specific task.

 `WIKI: FAQ and Extensions <https://github.com/sandialabs/seacas/wiki>`_ The `SEACAS WIKI <https://github.com/sandialabs/seacas/wiki>`_ contains some FAQ-like answers and also a listing of proposed